Getting Long-Term Disability (LTD) for Autoimmune Disorders

 Immunodeficiency disorders prevent your body from being able to fight infections and diseases adequately.
 An immune-deficiency disorder, therefore, makes you considerably more susceptible to catching viruses and bacterial infections.
 If your infections (which can be pneumonia, sepsis, meningitis, septic arthritis, sinusitis, or endocarditis) are either resistant to an acceptable form of treatment or severe and frequent enough that you need to be hospitalized and/or given IV treatments multiple times per year, you could be approved for LTD benefits.

 The spectrum of inflammatory arthritis disorders differs in cause, course, and outcome.
 For example, rheumatoid arthritis is a form of inflammatory arthritis that causes the immune system to attack the antibodies in your joints.
-Symptoms include joint stiffness and pain, swelling around the joints, fatigue, lumps, or redness on the skin.
+Symptoms of inflammatory arthritis and rheumatoid arthritis include joint stiffness and pain, swelling around the joints, fatigue, lumps, or redness on the skin.

-Clinically, inflammation of the major peripheral joints (such as the shoulder, elbow, knee, or ankle) may be the dominant manifestation causing difficulties with walking or fine and gross movements (fine motor skills involve small movements with the fingers, toes, lips, wrists, or tongue, and involve activities such as picking up a pencil or grabbing a cup; gross motor skills involve larger muscles in the arms, legs, trunk, and feet, and involve big movements such as running, jumping, hopping, walking).
+Inflammation of major peripheral joints may cause difficulties with walking or fine and gross movements.
 Immune system attacks may also cause joint pain, swelling, and tenderness.
 With constitutional symptoms or signs such as severe fatigue, fever, malaise, and involuntary weight loss, inflammatory arthritis may result in an extreme limitation and inability to work

 Lupus causes the immune system to attack the body’s organs and tissue.
 Symptoms can vary based on the person affected, but the most common are fatigue, malaise, sores or blisters in the mouth or on the body, joint pain, fever, and weight loss.
 If your lupus manifests repeatedly and can be shown to severely limit your daily activities or ability to work, you may qualify for LTD benefits.